 Taxpayers, in general, will face the worst levels of service from the IRS in more than a decade and expats are left out in the cold.
 Because of budget cuts, as few as 43 percent of callers will get through and the average wait time will be 30 minutes or longer.
 Wait times on the practitioner’s line will be about 1 hour.
 This will be a long and painful tax season indeed.

-And, if you do get through, don’t expect the IRS to answer to your question.
+And, if you do get through, don’t expect the IRS to answer your question.
 Between now and April 15, the IRS will answer only the “most basic tax law questions.”
 After this season, they will answer no tax law inquiries.
-Also being eliminated is the IRS’s free service for elderly, disabled or low-income taxpayers.
+Also being eliminated is the IRS’s free service for elderly, disabled, or low-income taxpayers.

 If you want to know whether you should file single, married, married filing joint, or head of household, you might get an answer.
 Anything else and it’s a crapshoot.

 One reason for this lack of response is that those on the phone get almost zero training.
 They probably have no idea what forms you need to file or how to calculate your FEIE travel days.

 According to the IRS Taxpayer Advocate, continuing education of IRS agents is down in some areas as much as 89% from previous years.
 And almost none of the training they do receive is on advanced international issues.
 The TP Advocate is a division of the IRS, not an independent agency.

 Self Help Options